aimclub/blocksnet/docs/source/contribution.rst

 through this checklist to make sure that you have done everything necessary so we can efficiently review and accept your changes.

-If your contribution changes BlockNet in any way:
+If your contribution changes BlocksNet in any way:

 -  Update the
    `documentation <https://github.com/iduprojects/masterplanning/docs>`__